nnishiza/debian-knot/doc/reference.rst

 rate-limit
 ^^^^^^^^^^

-Rate limiting is based on a token bucket scheme, rate basically represents number of tokens available each second.
-Each response is processed and classified (based on a several discriminators, f.e. source netblock, qtype, name, rcode, etc.).
+Rate limiting is based on the token bucket scheme.
+A rate basically represents a number of tokens available each second.
+Each response is processed and classified (based on several discriminators, e.g. source netblock, query type, zone name, rcode, etc.).
 Classified responses are then hashed and assigned to a bucket containing number of available tokens, timestamp and metadata.
-When available tokens are exhausted, response is rejected or enters SLIP (server responds with a truncated response).
+When available tokens are exhausted, response is dropped or sent as truncated (see :ref:`rate-limit-slip`).
 Number of available tokens is recalculated each second.

-Default value: ``0 (disabled)``
+Default value: ``0`` (disabled)

 ::